Comfort Suites at Sabino Canyon

 This classy art gallery in the Plaza Palomino shopping plaza showcases paintings, sculptures and prints from all over the world as well as local artists.
 Gallery owner Tammy Voorhees offers an eclectic mix of fine art ranging from ethnic traditional to wildly experimental.
 Apart from being one of the main sources for Ettore DeGrazia's works, she features outstanding artists such as Jude Dayton, David Manje, Faigee Niebow and Josephine Swift-Miller, a storyteller in acrylic.
 This is also great place for jewelry and gifts to take home as souvenirs.

 The Mini-Time Machine Museum houses a vast collection of miniature artifacts.
-It has a large variety of antiques and museum features itself as a miniature time machine.
+It has a large variety of antiques, meaning the museum itself could be seen as a miniature time machine.
 A large space for small objects is the perfect description for this place.
 Its wide array of exhibits appeals to all ages.
-Apart from the existing collection, several temporary exhibitions and programmes are conducted here.
-Check website for additional details.
+Apart from the existing collection, several temporary exhibitions and programs are conducted here seasonally.

 While the gallery has been a fixture in Tucson since 1947, the art that is on display dates back much further.
 Kay Mallek showcases antique paintings in oil, as well as lithographs and prints of all types.
 An array of china, art glass, chandeliers, figurines and other precious antiques are also available here.
 The studio on Swan Road offers silk screen paintings, art restoration and custom tiles decorated with love and care by the artist.
 It's up to you to choose from bird, animal and plant designs, as well as Mexican or Indian imagery.